gladstone-institutes/RMeDPower/vignettes/calcPower_manual.md

 This function uses simulation to perform power analysis.
 It is designed to explore the power of biological experiments and to suggest an optimal number of experimental variables with reasonable power.
-The backbone of the function is based on simr package, which fits a fixed effect or mixed effect model based on the observed data and simulates response variables.
+The backbone of the function is based on `simr` package, which fits a fixed effect or mixed effect model based on the observed data and simulates response variables.
 Users can test the power of different combinations of experimental variables and parameters.

 ## Installation
+Install the `calcPower` package from GitHub using the following:
 ``` r
 library(devtools)
 install_github('gladstone-institutes/calcPower', build_vignettes=TRUE)
 ```

-#### First few lines of the input data
+A sample dataset is provided with the package.
+View the first few lines of this dataset:

 ``` r
 head(calcPower_data1)